-

 You can validate your conclusions through user testing, which you can do with fewer people.
 However, it’ll take more time.
 If you’re doing user testing, or concept testing, ask your tester to find a specific feature or complete a task.
 The way you’ve organized based on the card sort should allow them to quickly identify the appropriate section or feature of your product.

 What if they can’t find it?
 You might need to go back and figure out if the problem is with your organization or your interface.
 All the card sorts in the world won’t help your users find their account settings if the means of accessing that feature is hidden behind a dropdown of “Other Actions” or some similarly lazy element.
-Conversely, if four out of five testers can’t sign up for an account in the right section despite obvious calls to action the problem may be with your copy, or with the sort itself.
-Maybe you introduced bias unintentionally, by using loaded words or phrases that don’t necessarily map to your product.
-Once you've done that, you might have to rinse and repeat.

 Card sorting can be very valuable, and it’s cheap and fast to execute.
 Executing on a card sort is also fairly simple and tactical.
 The interpretation of your card sort is the tricky part and what requires practice.
-It requires an understanding of user behaviour and expectation as well as the psychology of how people perceive words and phrases, and what they imagine a labeled card to mean.
+It requires an understanding of user behavior and expectation as well as the psychology of how people perceive words and phrases, and what they imagine a labeled card to mean.

 However, practice makes perfect.
 Even if you can’t get 15 people, try running a card sort on your next project or redesign.
 The results may surprise and they may not, but you’ll learn something valuable either way.